johnnyb1111/Card-Counter/README.md

 A web utility that will assist the Blackjack card counting process.
 For entertainment purposes only.

 ## How to use
-1. Select the number of decks remaining in the "shoe".
+1. Select the number of decks remaining.
-2. In the empty field, enter 2-9 for numbered cards.
-T for 10.
-J,Q,K,A (or 1) for face cards.
+2. Click/Tap the value of each card dealt.

 ### Definitions
 * **Running Count:** The count derived by adding or subtracting every card that you see in each shoe